A Shift in the Universe

 Year 1962

-You’ve never seen a hotel bed with space underneath to hide, but I assure you, once upon a time, such beds existed.Although Reuben had no memory of the war, the Nazis had left plenty of scars.
-The trauma stirred within him now as consciousness returned.He opened his eyes.
-A teenage boy, about his own age, lay under a bed in front of him.Immediately, the boy gasped, startling Reuben who jerked and stared hard back at him.
-The boy slapped a hand over his own mouth, too late to restrain the sound.Reuben lay on the edge of a throw rug, its stale odor filling his nostrils.
-The wooden floor of the room pressed against his aching head and busted cheekbone, at least it felt busted.
-His whole body ached, but he could not remember why.On the other side of the boy, another teen lay with his index finger pressed against his mouth, silently pleading with Reuben not to give them away.Who are these guys?
-Why are they under the bed?
-Rancor stirred his gut.
-Why would complete strangers steal under his bed and expect him to say nothing?
-Whether they had good reason to be afraid or not, he didn’t care.
-A strange reaction, but emotions could be like that for Reuben.The boys stared back at him, faces frozen—eyes wide in terror.
+You’ve never seen a hotel bed with space underneath to hide, but I assure you, once upon a time, such beds existed.The trauma stirred within him now as consciousness returned.Reuben awoke on his hotel room floor, lying on the edge of a throw rug.
+Its stale odor filled his nostrils.He opened his eyes.
+A teenage boy, about his own age, lay under a bed in front of him.The boy gasped, startling Reuben, who jerked and stared hard back at him.
+The boy slapped his hand over his mouth, much too late to restrain the sound.Next to the boy, also under the bed, lay another teen with his index finger pressed against his mouth, silently pleading with Reuben not to give them away.The wooden floor pressed against his aching head and busted cheekbone, at least it felt busted.
+His whole body ached.Outside the room, voices he did not recognize spoke urgently.Reuben understood.
+He must not make noise.
+He squeezed his eyes shut and opened them again.
+Who are these guys?The boys stared back at him, faces frozen.
+Their eyes wide in terror.And he didn’t know why.

-An Epic Tale of Preposterous Events
+An Epic Tale of Deceitful Hearts

 Jack